-It is extremely important for dog parents to learn how to read labels on dog food and treat packages and how to choose the right dog food.
-This page shows you how to look for the main ingredients in a bag of dog food, distinguish good dog food ingredients from the bad, and identify harmful chemicals and substances that may be contained in the food.
+This page shows you how to read a dog food label.
+Learn how to look for the main ingredients in a bag of dog food, distinguish good dog food ingredients from the bad, and identify harmful chemicals and substances that may be contained in the food.

 If you find it difficult to understand dog food labels, and are unsure as to exactly what to watch out for, read on ...
 This page attempts to outline a simple way to show you how to read and understand dog food labels.

 If you are confident that you know how to read a dog food label, take this quiz to see how well you score!

 In evaluating a particular brand of dog food, we should check the dog food label carefully for the quality of the protein source, the amount of grain by-products, and any artificial ingredients such as preservatives, colors, or flavors among other things.